 You must file Form 8606 for any tax year you made a nondeductible IRA contribution.
 You can also use Form 8606 to help you track your total IRA basis.
 You might have a traditional IRA with basis from nondeductible contributions or rollovers.
 If so, you'll need to calculate the taxable portion of any withdrawals.

 You might receive both taxable and nontaxable distributions.
-If so, use IRS Publication 590 worksheets to help you determine the taxable portion of your IRA withdrawals.
+If so, use Publication 590 worksheets to help you figure the taxable portion of your IRA withdrawals.
 You’ll report the taxable and nontaxable portions of the distributions on Form 8606.

-These 2 tests determine how much of your IRA contributions are deductible:
+Limited IRA Deductions These two tests determine how much of your IRA contributions are deductible:

 Active participant test

-You’re an active participant in a company retirement plan if you put funds in a defined-contribution plan account.
+Active Participant Test You’re an active participant in a company retirement plan if you put funds in a defined-contribution plan account.
 This is true even if your benefits weren’t vested.
-Any of these types of defined contribution plans qualify you as an active participant:
+You're an active participant when you contribute to one of these plans:

 Qualified pension plan